HanOlo/RepData_PeerAssessment1/README.md

 ## Are there differences in activity patterns between weekdays and weekends?
 People appear to move more on the weekend
+lines 191-222
 ![Image5](plot5.png)